Sybarite Jewellery: Founding

 In 2012 Sybarite Jewellery was founded when Margarita Prykhdko designed the first mechanic Dancing Rings with movements, the Dancing Doll Ring.
 Using her training as an architect and engineer, Margarita combined Haute jewellery techniques with Kinetic art.
 Sybarite pieces were recognised by publications such as Tatler and Harpers Bazaar.

-Recent History
+Recent history

-In 2016, Sybarite Jewellery presented their 'Waltz of The Flowers', 'Ballerina and the Tin Soldier’ collections at Baselworld in Switzerland.
+In 2016 Sybarite Jewellery presented their 'Waltz of The Flowers', 'Ballerina and the Tin Soldier’ collections at Baselworld in Switzerland.

 Sybarite hosts private events for VIP guests at venues including the Serpentine Gallery, The Orangery at Kensington Palace and The Arts Club.
 Sybarite has also been showcased within Promenade Porto Cervo.

-In 2021, Sybarite Jewellery's founder and designer Margarita Pryhkodko was invited to take part in the jury panel of the ‘Jewellery Masterpiece Awards’, which honours excellence and artistry in the jewellery world.
+In 2021 Sybarite Jewellery's founder and designer Margarita Pryhkodko was invited to take part in the jury panel of the ‘Jewellery Masterpiece Awards’, which honours excellence and artistry in the jewellery world.

-In 2022, Margarita joined the Tvorchestvo Society of Painters, in Odessa.
+In 2022 Margarita joined the Tvorchestvo Society of Painters, in Odesa.
 Margarita's paintings were included as part of the National Union of Artists of Ukraine.